-The Group and the Company have consistently applied the accounting policies set out in Note 3 to the Financial Statements to all periods presented in these financial statements.
+Except for the changes below, the Group and the Company have consistently applied the accounting policies set out in Note 3 to all periods presented in these financial statements.

-At the beginning of the current financial year, the Group and the Company adopted new and revised FRSs and amendments/ improvements to FRSs and IC Int which are mandatory for the financial periods beginning on or after 1 November 2014.
+At the beginning of the current financial year, the Group and the Company adopted new and revised FRSs and amendments/improvements to FRSs and IC Int which are mandatory for the financial periods beginning on or after 1 January 2013.

-Initial application of the new and revised FRSs and amendments/ improvements to FRSs and IC Int did not have material impact on the financial statements of the Group and of the Company.
+Initial application of the new and revised FRSs and amendments/ improvements to FRSs and IC Int did not have material impact on the financial statements of the Group and the Company, except below mentioned.